 The jar that preserves memories

-In Nashville Mason jars are like THE Thing!
-Everybody puts everything in them here so I decided to put a Raspberry Pi running BitTorrent Sync in one and have it store a copy of our family photos in it?
-Here's a little writeup I did and here's an article about it on Hackaday which pretty much made my life.
+In Nashville Mason jars are like, THE Thing!
+Everybody puts everything in them so I put a Raspberry Pi running BitTorrent Sync in one and have it store a copy of our family photos in it?
+Here's a little writeup I did and here's an article about it on TechCrunch, Hackaday, and Make Magazine which pretty much made my life.

 Keyboard made of Jello

 This is what happens the week before Christmas when you have some eggnog, jello, and 2 hours to kill at the office.
 We called it Bingle Jells and it made the Laughing Squid laugh.

 Slackbot holds a special place in our hearts at redpepper.
 So we built him a body out of a Roomba, Tornado Siren, and Raspberry Pi.
 We accomplished our mission very succesfully I believe; at least TechCrunch, Laughing Squid, and SlashGear think so :/

 The Boomilluminator can only be turned on by inserting a can of Red Bull.
 Once on, audio is captured via microphone and then processed by the Arduino.
 Complementary light sequences are instantly pushed out to the 144 RGB LED can lights by the Turbull Encabulator.
 At the same time the onboard Node.js server pushes the corresponding light sequence to all the connected phones and extends the light show into the audience.

 Who doesn't hate traffic amirite?!
 Well, I do too so I made an app called Blow Up Traffic™ that lets drivers blow up other drivers while they're driving.
 Hey checkit!
 Here it is on the BBC, Creativity Online, Design Taxi, iFive, The Tennessean, and psfk